 Care for Carers was started November 8th 2007 by Peter and Christine Rowley.
 We had read an article in one of the papers about what carers have to cope with so we started up a website that would give as much information on caring for people in Norfolk as we could.

-Peter and I care for my mother on a part time basis and are now in the process of caring for my father whose wife has dementia.
+Peter and I cared for my mother on a part time basis and are now in the process of caring for my father whose wife has dementia.
 At the time we did not think we were carers, like so many people out there looking after family members.

-We started out by thinking we could start up support groups in several areas but realised that lots of people a) don’t think their carers, b) others find it difficult to get out to meetings.
+We started out by thinking we could start up support groups in several areas but realised that lots of people a. don’t think their carers, b. others find it difficult to get out to meetings.
 We congratulate those support groups out there who are making a difference to lots of carers as we realise the recession has been unkind to many.

-On thinking our strategy over we knew our strength lay in reaching carers through the Caring Organisations by putting on “Carers Help Events”, which not only helps carers but the organisations are able to network and help each other gain knowledge of what each one does.
+On thinking our strategy over we knew our strength lay in reaching carers through the Caring Organisations by putting on “Carers Information Days”, which not only helps carers but the organisations are able to network and help each other gain knowledge of what each one does.
 We feel that by working and communicating more often with each other we can make a big difference, which will be to the benefit of all carers.

 Our motto is “Together we are Strong”